-Uttar Pradesh elections: Polling starts for 54 seats in the final phase
+Uttar Pradesh elections: 8.85% voter turnout recorded till 9 am in final phase

+Polling today will cover 54 seats, including Prime Minister Narendra Modi’s parliamentary constituency Varanasi.

-Polling for the seventh and the final phase of Uttar Pradesh Assembly elections started at 7 am on Monday, ANI reported.
+A voter turnout of 8.85% was recorded till 9 am in the seventh and the final phase of Uttar Pradesh Assembly elections, ANI reported.
 It will cover 54 seats, including Prime Minister Narendra Modi’s parliamentary constituency Varanasi.

 As many as 613 candidates are in the fray.
 There are 2.06 crore eligible voters.